Home

 The next gathering of the Collective will be:

-The Annual Meeting – Wednesday, November 19 from 5:30 – 6:30 pm at the Town Square Community Center.
+The February Meeting – Wednesday, February 18 from 5:30 – 6:30 pm at the Town Square Community Center.

 Artist Directory